 Maintaining compliance throughout the chargeback process is a tedious task.
 Merchants only have two options:

 - Appoint an in-house chargeback manager whose primary responsibility is to stay current on the latest trends, regulations, and chargeback activity.

 - Outsource to a professional.

-Outsourced chargeback management is the most efficient option for most merchants.
-It is more efficient, produces better results and offers better ROI.
+Outsourced chargeback management is the most effective option for most merchants.
+It is more efficient, produces better results, and offers better ROI.
 The merchant is free to focus on running the business, and the hired chargeback professional has the knowledge base and resources to quickly and efficiently handle the dispute.